 Simmers who have made the switch to VR have said there is no comparison—and it’s hard to go back to two-dimensional flying.
 The feel of being "really inside the aircraft" is impossible to replicate with head tracking.
 However, it’s still relatively new technology; the hardware is getting better, and simulators are still being improved to offer better support for VR.

 As of 2022, 17% of simmers are using VR in their setups (a further 10% own a headset, but use it for other games, while 73% don’t use VR).

 According to FSA Partner Pimax—one of the leading flight simulation VR developers—there are two key factors that have a crucial impact on the flight simulation experience: field of view (FOV) and refresh rate.
 VR differentiates itself from traditional setups in that it does better in both categories, and thus offers a more immersive simulation experience.
 In the traditional desktop setup without a VR headset, even with multiple monitors, the refresh rate simply won’t match what’s available with a head-mounted VR device.
 Furthermore, additional “wraparound” screens increase GPU processing and of course add to the cost of your ultimate setup.
 Increased screen size can also reduce the quality of the visuals.

-To learn more about virtual reality, continue reading this guide or watch our Virtual Reality in Home Flight Simulation Webinar from July 2021.
-In the webinar, Ben Myburgh from Sim Your Plane presents an overview of VR in home simulation, including how VR changes the simulation experience, common issues with VR, headset and hardware options in 2021, and tips for integrating VR into simulators.
+To learn more about virtual reality, continue reading this guide or check out our New Horizons in Flight Sim webinar with Pimax and other VR users and experts.
+You’ll see how VR changes the simulation experience, common issues with VR, headset and hardware options in 2023, and tips for integrating VR into simulators.

 How You Use It